robertluo/nvim-astro5/README.md

 The configuration is based on the AstroNvim v5 template config.
 Changes to existing file have been kept to a minimum, except for `lua/community.lua` which has additional plugins from the AstroNvim Community repository.

-`lua/plugins/user-practicalli.lua` contains Practicalli specific configuration (plugins, preferences & key maps).
+`lua/plugins/practicalli.lua` contains Practicalli specific configuration (plugins, preferences & key maps).
 This also provides an example of how to modify and extend the AstroNvim configuration yourself.

+Set environment variable `PRACTICALLI_ASTRO` to false to skip the Practicalli config without requiring a code change.

 Create your own `lua/plugins/user-yourname.lua` file to:

 - override default plugin configuration
-- add new plugins (or create a new file for a plugin to make them easier to be optional) or by customising the `lua/plugins/user.lua` file.
+- add new plugins (or create a new file for a plugin to make them easier to be optional)

-Set environment variable `PRACTICALLI_ASTRO5` to false to skip the Practicalli config without requiring a code change.

 [Practicalli Astro5 config design](https://practical.li/neovim/reference/astro5-configuration/) provides a complete breakdown of this configuration.